yvf/rust-ldap3/README.md

 ## Status

-All basic operations should appear soon, as well as the support for request controls.
-Once that's in place, the driver should be well equipped for the majority of uses, albeit lacking the automated handling of several common scenarios, such as referral chasing and paged result handling.
+All basic operations (except Compare, appearing soon) are implemented, as well as the support for request controls.
+The driver should now be well equipped for the majority of uses, albeit lacking the automated handling of several common scenarios, such as referral chasing and paged results.
 Those two are high on the list of development priorities.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).
-Caveat: certificate and hostname checking __can't be turned off__, as this depends on the `native-tls` crate, which is still very young and has patchy support for handling unorthodox or broken crypto.
+Caveat: certificate and hostname checking __can't be turned off__.

 StartTLS will probably be supported in the medium term.
 Patches are welcome.